WFLZ-FM

 WFLZ-FM (93.3 MHz) is a commercial radio station in Tampa, Florida.
 It airs a contemporary hit radio (CHR/Top 40) format and is owned and operated by iHeartMedia.
 The station's studios and offices are located on Gandy Boulevard in South Tampa.
-Local DJs are heard on weekdays, with syndicated shows, including American Top 40 with Ryan Seacrest, the iHeartRadio Countdown, the Remix Top 30 with Hollywood Hamilton and On The Move with Enrique Santos, heard on weekends.
+Local DJs are heard on weekdays, with syndicated shows, including American Top 40 with Ryan Seacrest, the iHeartRadio Countdown and On The Move with Enrique Santos, heard on weekends.

 WFLZ has an effective radiated power (ERP) of 97,000 watts.
 The transmitter is off Rhodine Road in Riverview, Florida, amid other towers for Tampa-area TV and FM stations.
 WFLZ-FM broadcasts in the HD Radio format; the HD2 subchannel carries Pride Radio, an iHeart service for LGBTQ listeners, while the HD3 subchannel formerly carried Evolution, iHeartMedia's dance music/EDM service.

 History

 Early years

 In 1948, the station signed on as WFLA-FM, one of Tampa Bay's and Florida's earliest FM stations.
 (An early FM station at 105.9 in Tampa that is today WMTX went on the air in 1947.)
 WFLA-FM mostly simulcast the programming from AM sister station WFLA.
 WFLA-AM-FM were affiliates of the NBC Red Network, carrying its dramas, comedies, news and sports.
 The stations were owned by the Tribune Company, which also owned the daily newspaper, The Tampa Tribune.
 In 1955, a TV station was added, WFLA-TV, which carried NBC television programming, since the radio stations were NBC affiliates.

 In the 1960s, WFLA-FM ended the simulcast with the AM, switching to beautiful music.
 It played quarter-hour sweeps of instrumental cover versions of popular songs, Broadway and Hollywood show tunes.
 In 1966, the Tribune and its three stations were sold to Richmond Newspapers, which became Media General in 1969.